veerathp/automlvisionedge/README.md

 Once the instance has been created, select OPEN JUPYTERLAB.
 ![Open Notebook](/assets/images/openjupyterlab.png)

-Open the notebook and select the "TensorFlow 2(Local)" Kernel and follow notebook instructions
+Open the notebook and select the "TensorFlow 2(Local)" Kernel and follow the notebook instructions